jaymagrob/sei-project-4/README.md

     }
   ```

-Pulling all users meant we could us a multi-select to add new users to the board.
+Pulling all users meant we could use a multi-select to add new users to the board.

   ```jsx
 <div className="field">